Hoopla Checkout Issues

 Event Details

-Join us for a talk with David Mills, winner of the North American Book Award for his work on northern slavery and Cullman Center Fellow at the New York Public Library.
+Join us for a talk with David Mills, winner of the North American Book Award and Cullman Center Fellow at the New York Public Library, for his work on northern slavery.

 He'll discuss his collection of poems, Unhired Hands, about slavery in Queens and Massachusetts, where the first Africans and Native Americans were enslaved.
 He'll read from his work and discuss his research, including the leitmotif around slavery and the North.